CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 s2.LAT_FROMID(id INT64)
 {{%/ bannerNote %}}

-Extract the latitude component from a give s2 cell id.
+Extract the latitude component from the centroid of a given s2 cell id.

 * `id`: `INT64` s2 cell id.